jscad/OpenJSCAD.org/jsdoc/tutorials/02_modelingBasics.md

 JSCAD is a solids modelling system.
-It is fundamentally unitless, however, when you export files, typically 1 unit is jscad corresponds to 1mm in your model file.
+It is fundamentally unitless, however, when you export files, typically 1 unit in JSCAD corresponds to 1 millimeter in your model file.

 Modelling in JSCAD is often a case of building the shape you want out of primitives, but there are often many different options to get the same shape.
-Check out the examples on the JSCAD app page to learn about the different capabilities.
+Check out the examples on the JSCAD app's info menu to learn about the different capabilities.

-### Working with Primitives
+## Working with Primitives
 The documentation is your best friend when working with primitives, but the provided examples are also a valuable resource.